Upserve Payments (Formerly Swipely) Review

 What they could really use is a detailed and all-encompassing knowledge base for self-service support and skill-honing.
 If you’re the type of person who loves to read a user manual to learn about all the advanced functions and best-use tips for a new piece of software, you’ll be disappointed by Upserve.
 They have a limited FAQ (which is oddly located at the bottom of their ‘Press’ page) and Support Center.
 The good news is that Swipely is super-intuitive and their support reps are responsive and knowledgeable.
 Still, sometimes you just want to peruse some documentation at your leisure.

 With a customer base as large as Upserve/Swipely’s, you’d expect to see a fair number of public complaints.
-Somehow, however, Swipely managed to keep a nearly-spotless reputation despite their continued growth.
-They have an A+ rating at the BBB with absolutely zero complaints in the last three years!
-The only review currently posted on the BBB website, however, is negative, as the reviewer had problems with Swipely’s customer service.
-There is no BBB page for Upserve, but the Swipely page is still active.
+Somehow, however, Upserve managed to keep a nearly-spotless reputation despite their continued growth.
+They have an A+ rating with the BBB with absolutely zero complaints in the last three years!
+The only reviews currently posted on the BBB website, however, are negative.
+All three of them cite poor customer service as their main problem with Upserve.

 Personally, I found very few things to complain about.
 Upserve is growing at a tremendous rate and has undergone substantial restructuring in terms of offerings and marketing since their initial launch.
 They’re honing their product and the way they sell it, though, and I think the increased success of the system will help to keep improvements coming.
 They are incredibly wise to leave POS software to the other guys, and instead just focus on their data management and back-end analytics software coupled with the payment processing service that provides the data.